 FMG Physicians who complete residency in J-1 status are typically subject to the two year home country residency requirement under section 212(e) of the Immigration and Nationality Act (INA), and thus are required to return to their home country upon the completion of the J-1 program for two years.
 This requirement can be waived.
 There are four bases set forth in U.S. immigration law to waive the requirement of the FMG Physician to return to his or her home country:

-• Waiver based on hardship: Available for FMG Physicians who can demonstrate that their departure for two years would cause “exceptional hardship” to their United States citizen or lawful permanent resident spouse or child; or
+- Waiver based on hardship: Available for FMG Physicians who can demonstrate that their departure for two years would cause “exceptional hardship” to their United States citizen or lawful permanent resident spouse or child;

-Please see our previous posts on the topic of J-1 waivers.
-In addition to needing a J-1 waiver, a FMG Physician who completed residency in the U.S. on a J-1 visa also needs an H-1B visa or another employment related visa to work lawfully in the U.S. after approval of the J-1 waiver.
-The J-1 waiver merely waives the requirement to return to the home country for two years, the J-1 waiver does not give the FMG Physician status to live or work in the U.S. In order to obtain an H1B for the FMG Physician the medical facility must, among other requirements, file a labor condition application (LCA) with the Department of Labor (DOL).
-The LCA is supposed to ensure that the admission of the FMG Physician to work in the U.S. will not adversely affect the job opportunities, wages and working conditions of U.S. workers.
+In order to obtain an H1B the medical facility must, among other requirements, file a Labor Condition Application (LCA) with the Department of Labor (DOL).
+The LCA is supposed to ensure that the admission will not adversely affect job opportunities, wages and working conditions of other workers.
 Also note that only 65,000 H1B visas are available each fiscal year (which begins on October 1 of each calendar year).
 USCIS begin accepting applications on April 1st of each year and it is therefore wise to apply on or as soon after April 1st as possible.
-Thankfully, if the FMG Physician works for a non-profit or public institution (or a VA facility), s/he is not subject the 65,000 cap.

-Also, because the FMG Physician can only be in H1B status for six years (in certain situations the H1B can be extended beyond the six year period) and because the FMG Physician likely used most of the allotted six year period to complete residency, it would be wise for the medical facility and the FMG Physician to develop an early strategy for taking the necessary steps leading to lawful permanent residence (a greencard) for the FMG Physician.
-Otherwise, the FMG Physician might be forced to return to their home country and the medical facility would once again be short a physician.
+Also, because the FMG can only be in H1B status for six years (in certain situations the H1B can be extended beyond the six year period) and because the FMG Physician likely used most of the allotted six year period to complete residency, it would be wise to develop an early strategy for taking the necessary steps leading to lawful permanent residence (a greencard).

-At Ranchod Law, we represent both medical facilities and foreign medical graduates.
+The Ranchod Law Group represents both medical facilities and foreign medical graduates.
 Some of our clients are medical facilities (hospital and clinics of all sizes) who have already found or are looking into hiring a foreign medical graduate in their practice.
 We make the process smooth and easy for medical facilities, taking care of all the necessary filings and paperwork.
-We also represent foreign medical graduates who consult with us to discuss their options for staying in the U.S. Please contact us at (916) 613-3553.
-We have offices conveniently located in Sacramento and San Francisco and we serve clients remotely all over the U.S.
+We also represent foreign medical graduates who consult with us to discuss their options for staying in the U.S..